lance-gg/lance/docs/MyFirstGame.md

         }
     }
 }

-module.exports = MyServerEngine;
 ```

 ## Step 4: the Client Code

 The client-side code must implement a renderer, and a client engine.

-The renderer, in our case, will simply update HTML elements created for
+The renderer, in our case, will update HTML elements created for
 each paddle and the ball:

 ### src/client/MyRenderer.js